suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/fundamentals.md

 1. **Early Bug Detection** - Catch issues at the earliest possible stage of development, when they're least expensive to fix.
 By testing individual components in isolation, you can identify and resolve problems before they ripple through your application.

 2. **Improved Design** - Writing tests for individual units encourages better software design.
 When a unit is easy to test, it's often because it has clear responsibilities, minimal dependencies, and a well-defined interface—all hallmarks of good design.
+Exploring [design for testability principles](../design-for-testability/index.md) can further enhance this.

 3. **Safer Refactoring** - With a comprehensive suite of unit tests, you can refactor code with confidence.
 Tests serve as a safety net, immediately alerting you if changes break existing functionality.